 - Integrate tools, techniques, and technologies used in cyber forensic investigations, data analytics, and litigation involving accounting information

-- Conduct a fraud investigation using tools and techniques typically recommended by the Association of Certified Fraud Examiners
+- Conduct a fraud investigation using tools and techniques recommended by the Association of Certified Fraud Examiners

 - Apply information assurance techniques such as testing, validation, verification, and certification within given information security evaluation contexts